 First we had to find out what ingredients we needed.
 Then we experimented with different amounts of each ingredient until we found the perfect balance.
 We made observations of how the mixture was changing as we added more of each ingredient.
 When our slime was perfect we had a go at describing the properties of the slime.

-It was such a sunny day today so Science Club decided to take their learning outside and spend some time in our school garden.
-In the garden we looked for bugs.
+We went to the school garden to search for bugs.
 First we predicted what types of bugs we might find and where we mind find them.
 Then we went hunting.
 While we were in the garden we recorded all the bugs we found.
 We found worms, spiders, ants and an earwig.
 Back in the school we thought about the type of places that we found the bugs in and what types of habitats bugs live in.
 We noticed that all the bugs we found were in dark, damp habitats.

-This week Science Club visited the garden!
-We were think about the types of habitats that different animal and bugs would like to live in.
+We thought about the types of habitats that different animal and bugs would like to live in.
 We didn’t think that the garden was a very attractive habitat so we decided to work together to tidy it up and make it a nicer place to attract more wildlife.

-Then we thought about what would attract more wildlife.
+We thought about what would attract more wildlife to the garden .
 We thought that having more flowers and plants would make it nicer so we decided to do some planting.

 We chose a plant pot, carefully filled it with soil and then made a hole for our seeds.
 Next we had to cover the seeds with more soil.
 Over the next few weeks we will be watching our plants grow.